Vietnam Travel Guide

-Vietnam is the most ancient country in southeast Asia, which dates back to 2000 BC.
-The countries that have had an influence on Vietnam were China, India, and Khmer.
-Vietnam also had been colonized by French.
-Vietnam has suffered from many wars and the war with the U.S. is the highlight.
+Vietnam has suffered from many wars, and the war with the U.S. is the highlight.
 Vietnamese remember the war as the process of decolonization.
-Defeating French and retreat of Americans is part of the national creation myth in this country.
-There are many war sites in Vietnam, which are worth the visit such as Ba Dinh Square, Cu Chi Tunnels, War Remnants Museum, Reunification Palace, Ho Chi Minh Stilt House, etc.
+Defeating the French and retreat of Americans is part of the national creation myth in this country.
+There are many war sites in Vietnam, which are worth the visit, such as Ba Dinh Square, Cu Chi Tunnels, War Remnants Museum, Reunification Palace, Ho Chi Minh Stilt House, etc.

 You will not get bored in Vietnam at all!
-There are so many activities in this country for you.
-From kayaking and swimming in Ha Long Bay to scuba diving and windsurfing in the beach towns of Nha Trang.
-The activities in Vietnam are not limited to the beach activities.
-There are many adventure activities in Vietnam as well such as sledding down the Mui Ne sand dunes or exploring Vietnam on a Russian-made motorcycle.
+There are so many activities in this country for you, from kayaking and swimming in Ha Long Bay to scuba diving and windsurfing in the beach towns of Nha Trang.
+The activities in Vietnam are not limited to beach activities.
+There are many adventure activities in Vietnam as well, such as sledding down the Mui Ne sand dunes or exploring Vietnam on a Russian-made motorcycle.

-You can find any types of natural landscape in Vietnam.
-From amazing mountain ranges especially in Sapa surrounded by beautiful lush forests, stunning lakes, amazing rivers, and great fields of rice to limestone cliffs in Ha Long Bay, you can always find something fantastic in Vietnam.
+You can find many types of the natural landscape in Vietnam.
+From amazing mountain ranges, especially in Sapa surrounded by beautiful lush forests, stunning lakes, amazing rivers, and great rice fields, to limestone cliffs in Ha Long Bay, you can always find something fantastic in Vietnam.
 Interestingly, the biggest natural cave in the world, Dong Hoi, is located in Vietnam.
 On the other hand, fascinating national parks such as Cuc Phuong are not something you want to miss.

 Like other southeastern countries in Asia, there are stunning beaches in Vietnam.
-Coastal areas like Ha Long Bay, Nha Trang, and Da Nang are very popular in Vietnam.
+Coastal areas like Ha Long Bay, Nha Trang, and Da Nang are trendy in Vietnam.
 In beach areas of Vietnam, you can experience many activities like scuba diving or kayaking along with getting relaxed on the beach.

 Vietnamese cuisine is popular around the world.
-In Vietnam, you can experience the fantastic street foods with unbelievably cheap prices.
+In Vietnam, you can experience the fantastic street foods at unbelievably low prices.
 We can find the reason behind the amazing food in Vietnam through history.
-The influence of countries like China and French in Vietnam have created some of the best Vietnamese cuisines such as Cao Lau noodles and banh mi.
+The influence of countries like China and French in Vietnam has created some of the best Vietnamese cuisines, such as Cao Lau noodles and banh mi.
 Besides, beers in Vietnam are also incredible.
-There are many kinds of beer in the country depending on the location such as Huda in Hue and eponymous brews in Saigon and Hanoi.
+There are many kinds of beer in the country depending on the location, such as Huda in Hue and eponymous brews in Saigon and Hanoi.

 Culture & Festivals

-Vietnamese have over 1 thousand year of history.
-During this time, the culture of Vietnam has become rich and it can be seen from amazing festivals around the year held in the country.
+Vietnamese have over 1 thousand years of history.
+During this time, the culture of Vietnam has become rich, and it can be seen from amazing festivals around the year held in the country.
 Some of the famous festivals are Perfume Pagoda Festival, Hoi An Full Moon Festival, Hue Festival, etc.

 Vietnamese people are among the kindest and most friendly people you can find in Asia.
-Vietnam is known as “the land of endless smile” and visitors can always see Vietnamese smiling in the street and offering help for tourists.
+Vietnam is known as “the land of endless smiles,” and visitors can always see Vietnamese smiling in the street and offering tourists help.
 They are such kind that you think they are your family!